-- First, you send Amazon your products and they store it in one or more of their million acre fulfillment centres.
-The fulfillment centres are like massive warehouses run by robots and hardworking Amazon employees.
+- First, you send Amazon your products and they store them in one or more of their million-acre fulfillment centers.
+The fulfillment centers are like massive warehouses run by robots and hardworking Amazon employees.

 - Then, your products are inventoried and sorted.
 They are taken good care of.
 And if on the off-chance something is damaged in one of Amazon’s warehouses, Amazon will actually reimburse you the full retail price for the damaged good!